meedan/check-web/README.md

 * Copy `test/config.js.example` to `config.js` and set the configurations
 * Run `docker-compose exec web npm test:integration`

+For Alegre, Pender and Check API that are executed for the integration tests: for each of them, if there is a branch with the same name as the Check Web branch, it's going to be used.
+Otherwise, it will use `develop`.

 You can run a single integration test this way: `docker-compose exec web bash -c "cd test && rspec --example KEYWORD spec/integration_spec.rb"`.

-By default, when a test fails, it's retried up to 3 times.
+By default, when a test fails, it's retried up to 3 times on CI and not retried locally.
 You can control it by using the environment variable `TEST_RETRY_COUNT`.
-For example, in order to completely disable it, you can run an integration test this way: `docker-compose exec web bash -c "cd test && TEST_RETRY_COUNT=0 rspec --example KEYWORD spec/integration_spec.rb"`.
+For example, for five attempts: `docker-compose exec web bash -c "cd test && TEST_RETRY_COUNT=5 rspec --example KEYWORD spec/integration_spec.rb"`.

 By default, only unit tests will run for branches on Travis other than `develop` or `master`.
 In order to run all the tests in any branch it's just necessary to include `[full ci]` in your commit message, and the commit doesn't even need to contain anything, for example: `git commit --allow-empty -m '[full ci] Run all integration tests for this branch'`.